 Born in Arkansas in 1940, Levon Helm grew up in Marvell, Arkansas.
 He started his musical career performing with his sister Linda.
-In 1957, Helm joined Ronnie Hawkins's band and through Hawkins met the future members of The Band.
-The Band formed in 1967 and became one of the most influential groups of the era.
+In 1957, Helm joined Ronnie Hawkins's band, and through Hawkins he met the future members of The Band.
+Following the release of Music from Big Pink in 1968, The Band became one of the most influential groups of the era.
 Later in his life, Helm worked on such solo projects as Dirt Farmer (2007).
-He died on April 19, 2012.
+He died on April 19, 2012, in New York City.

 The son of an Arkansas farmer, Levon Helm was born Mark Lavon Helm on May 26, 1940, in Elaine, Arkansas.
 Helm grew up listening to the varied musical styles of the Mississippi Delta region.
 These sounds, ranging from country to R&B to early rock and roll to the blues, greatly influenced his work in his legendary group The Band and as a solo artist.

-In 1964, Helm and his band mates met folk singer Bob Dylan.
-Dylan soon hired them to play as his band for his tour—his first with electrified instruments.
-Dylan's fans loathed these performances, objecting to the singer's abandoning of the acoustic sound of traditional folk.
+In 1965, Helm and his bandmates met folk singer Bob Dylan, who hired them as backing musicians for his U.S. tour.
+Dylan's fans loathed these performances, objecting to the singer's abandoning of the acoustic sound of traditional folk for electrified instruments.
 Frustrated by the jeering crowds, Helm returned home to Arkansas for a time.

 In 1967, Helms rejoined his bandmates in West Saugerties, New York.
 They were living in a big pink rented house together while Dylan recovered from a motorcycle accident in nearby Woodstock.
 The group, who soon started calling themselves The Band, began to create and record their own songs.
 These sessions produced their debut album, Music from Big Pink (1968), named after their place of residence.
 The recording featured a remarkable blend of styles—country, folk, rock and blues—and produced a sound that was both modern and traditional.